-Notes:
+Notes

 - (i) The amount represents the Group's entitlement to value-added tax refund in accordance with the Notice of the Ministry of Finance and State Administration of Taxation on policies regarding the Value-Added Tax on Comprehensive Utilisation of Resources and Other Products.
-There were no unfulfilled conditions and other contingencies attached to the receipts of such tax refund.
-There is no assurance that the Group will continue to receive such tax refund in the future. - (ii) Government subsidies for the year ended 31 December 2021 mainly represent subsidies received from certain PRC government authorities as financial support to the growth of enterprises and stabilizing employment (2020: The amount mainly represents the Group's entitlement to value-added tax relief in accordance with the Announcement of the "Ministry of Finance and the State Taxation Administration on Relevant Tax Policies Supporting the Prevention and Control of the Outbreak of COVID-19", cash subsidies in respect of the Employment Support Scheme under the Anti-epidemic Fund of Hong Kong Special Administrative Region Government and subsidies received from certain PRC government authorities as financial support to the growth of enterprises).
-There were no unfulfilled conditions and other contingencies attached to the entitlements of such government subsidies.
+There were no unfulfilled conditions or other contingencies attached to the receipts of such tax refund.
+There is no assurance that the Group will continue to receive such tax refund in the future. - (ii) Government subsidies for the year ended 31 December 2023 mainly represent subsidies received from certain PRC government authorities as financial support to the growth of enterprises and stabilising employment (2022: the amount mainly represents cash subsidies in respect of the Employment Support Scheme under the Anti-epidemic Fund of Hong Kong Special Administrative Region Government and subsidies received from certain PRC government authorities as financial support to the growth of enterprises and stabilising employment).
+There were no unfulfilled conditions or other contingencies attached to the entitlements of such government subsidies.
 There is no assurance the Group will continue to enjoy such government subsidies in the future. - (iii) Government grants recognised were related to the construction of infrastructure under service concession arrangements.

-There were no unfulfilled conditions and other contingencies attached to the receipts of those grants.
+There were no unfulfilled conditions or other contingencies attached to the receipts of those grants.

-8 OTHER GAINS, NET
+8 OTHER GAINS/(LOSSES), NET

+2023 2022

+HK\$'000 HK\$'000

-2021 HK\$'000 2020 HK\$'000 Gain on disposal of a subsidiary (Note 37) Loss on disposals of property, plant and equipment 1,846 - (Note 32(b)) Exchange gains, net (11) 30,549 (937) 48,704 32,384 47,767
+Gain on disposal of assets classified as held-for-sale (Note 31) Gain/(loss) on disposals of property, plant and equipment 5,328

+(Note 33(b)) 6,461 (9)

+Exchange losses, net (9,252) (108,154)

+2,537 (108,163)

+2,337 (100,103)